top of page

 Improving Welfare and Reducing Corruption in Haiti’s Universal Primary Education Program

-Due to the acute challenges of governance in Least Developed Countries, donors are increasingly promoting Public–Private Partnerships to increase service provision.
+Due to the acute challenges of governance in low income countries, donors are increasingly promoting public-private partnerships to provide public goods.
 However, these hybrid arrangements create a different set of governance challenges as officials seek to hold private sector actors accountable for delivery.
-I examine one such effort in Haiti where the government attempted to achieve universal primary education by providing 200 million USD in subsidies directly to education entrepreneurs.
-I find evidence that the program’s roll–out coincided with a more than 30 percentage point increase in primary school enrollment and use a cohort study to identify causal evidence of both increased enrollment as well as household welfare improvements.
-Furthermore, I make use of multiple novel datasets with both difference-in-difference and event study specifications to find that audited participants reduced grant claims by nearly 20% – interpreted as a reduction in fraud – resulting in a directly observed savings of 875,000 USD per year for a conservative return of 11 USD for every dollar spent on auditing.
+In this paper, I examine one such effort in Haiti where the government attempted to achieve universal primary education by providing 200 million USD in subsidies directly to education entrepreneurs.
+I find evidence that the program's roll--out coincided with a more than 30 percentage point increase in primary school enrollment and use a cohort study to identify causal evidence of both increased enrollment as well as improvements in household welfare.
+I make use of multiple novel datasets and a natural experiment to find that audited participants reduced grant claims by 18.9% -- interpreted as a reduction in fraud - resulting in a directly observed savings of 875,000 USD per year for a conservative return of 11 USD for every dollar spent on auditing.
 I do not find any evidence of spillover effects.
-I discuss policy implications for seeking to effectively increase public goods provision through the private sector when facing limited oversight capacity.
+I provide additional support for my findings through an event study.
+These findings suggest that public-private partnerships can be a means for low-capacity states to quickly increase public goods provision, and though such an approach risks substantial fraud, relatively simple to implement interventions can cost-effectively mitigate some of those losses.

 The Effect of Cash Transfers and Village Savings Groups on Youth Violence, Conflict and Moral Formation